The Facts about the Gender Pay Gap

 The gender pay gap is directly connected to other economic-related gender gaps, including fields of study and work, career advancement opportunities, and time allotted to unpaid care and domestic work (OECD, 2012).

-According to the OECD (2022), for full-time employees, there is a 16.1% difference between annual median earnings of women and men relative to the annual median earnings of men.
-In its ranking of countries, Canada has the eighth worst gender pay gap.
+According to the OECD (2024), for full-time employees, there is a 17.1% difference between annual median earnings of women and men relative to the annual median earnings of men.
+For self-employed people, this gender wage gap is 28%.
+In its ranking of countries for full-time employees, Canada has the seventh worst gender pay gap.

 Statistics Canada (2019) notes that you can calculate the gender pay gap by comparing average annual earnings, comparing full-time and full-year average annual earnings, or hourly wages.
 The Ontario Equal Pay Coalition focuses on the average annual earnings because it addresses “the full picture of women’s economic inequality”.